RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Results and Discussion

-We evaluate our policy by measuring its success rate when traversing different terrains.
+We evaluate the footstep planning policy, obtained after the 2 training sessions, by measuring its success rate when traversing different terrains.
 We set up our simulation platform to perform 1000 runs for each of the 3 footstep planners navigating using 2 different gaits - trot and crawl.
-The 3 planners are our trained footstep planning RL policy, a baseline perceptive planner and a baseline blind planner.
-In the case of the baseline planners, we use the footholds generated by a model-based foothold planner to track a desired base reference velocity and adjust the height of the desired feet position by directly extracting the elevation of the terrain (including for the blind controller).
-For the case of perceptive controller we further adjust the desired feet position up to a radial deviation of \SI{0.05}{\meter} so as to avoid stepping on an edge and minimize the terrain slope at the desired feet position.
-For evaluation, we generate 1000 different terrains of varying dimensions for each of the 4 object types - stairs, bricks, wave and unstructured.
-Each of these objects are located at the center of a $5\times5$\si{\meter\squared} terrain, with the length of the object, along the direction of the robot's frontal axis, varying between \SI{2.0}{\meter} to \SI{3.6}{\meter}. \begin{enumerate} \item The unstructured terrain is comprised of a sub-region of the flat terrain deformed using an introduction of random noise followed by Gaussian filter smoothing.
-The amplitude for the unstructured terrain is varied between \SI{0.0125}{\meter} to \SI{0.025}{\meter}. \item For stairs, we generate a model with the number of steps ranging between 3 to 8.
-The overall height of the stair terrain is varied between \SI{0.25}{\meter} to \SI{0.8}{\meter} using clipped normal distribution of mean \SI{0.3}{\meter} and standard deviation \SI{0.1}{\meter}. \item The wave terrain is generated using a sine function along its length with an amplitude ranging between \SI{0.05}{\meter} to \SI{0.1}{\meter}.
-We further vary the period of the sine function between $\pi/2$ to $\pi$. \item In the case of bricks, the terrains are made of small $10\times10$\si{\centi\meter\squared} of random height $\{-h, 0, h\}$ where $h$ ranges between \SI{0.02}{\meter} to \SI{0.05}{\meter}. \end{enumerate}
+The 3 planners are our RL footstep planner, a baseline perceptive planner and a baseline blind planner.
+In the case of the baseline planners, we use the original foothold optimizer of dynamic gaits to generate $r_F^d$ for tracking the desired base velocity commands.
+We further modify $r_{F_z}^d$ by extracting the terrain elevation at the touch-down location directly from $\mathbf{M}_H$ (including for the blind controller).
+For the case of perceptive controller, we additionally adjust $r_{F_{xy}}^d$ up to a radial deviation of \SI{0.05}{\meter} so as to minimize the cost $\mathbf{C}_\mathbf{M}(\hat{r}_{F_{xy},i}) + 2.5\Vert {\hat{r}_{F_{xy},i} - r^n_{F_{xy},i}} \Vert^2$ for each of the feet.
+For this optimization, we compute the cost by sampling $\hat{r}_{F_{xy},i}$ along the polar radial coordinate with a resolution of \SI{0.005}{\meter} and a polar angular resolution of $\pi/18\;\si{\radian}$.
+We test the performance over 1000 different terrains of varying dimensions for each of the 4 object types - stairs, bricks, wave and unstructured ground as shown in Fig.~\ref{fig:terrains_examples}.
+Each of these objects are located at the center of a $5\times5\;$\si{\meter\squared} terrain, with the length of the object, along the direction of the robot's frontal axis, varying between \SI{2.0}{\meter} to \SI{3.6}{\meter}.
+We consider the following terrain properties. \begin{enumerate} \item The amplitude for the unstructured terrain is varied between $[0.0125, 0.025]\,$\si{\meter}. \item For stairs, the number of steps range between $[3, 8]$.
+The maximum terrain elevation is varied between $[0.25, 0.8]\,$\si{\meter} using clipped normal distribution, $\mathcal{N}(0.3, 0.1)\,$\si{\meter}. \item The wave terrain is generated using a sine function along its length with an amplitude range of $[0.05, 0.1]\,$\si{\meter}.
+The period of the sine function ranges between $\pi/2$ to $\pi$. \item For brick terrain, the bricks are made of deformed $10\times10$\si{\centi\meter\squared} patches with extrusions $\{-h, 0, h\}$ where $h\in[0.02, 0.05]\,\si{\meter}$. \end{enumerate}

 The results obtained for traversal over these terrains are presented in \href{https://youtu.be/1Hm77CfaouE}{Movie S1}.